neoncitylights/neoncitylights/README.md

 ### MediaWiki extensions and skins
 > **Note**: The following software listed are ones I've contributed to, unless explicitly noted as created.
   - [StructuredNavigation](https://github.com/wikimedia/mediawiki-extensions-StructuredNavigation) (created): A MediaWiki extension that allows creating machine-readable navigation templates.
-  - [Refreshed](https://www.mediawiki.org/wiki/Skin:Refreshed) (co-authored): A clean, modern skin originally created for Brickimedia
+  - [Refreshed](https://www.mediawiki.org/wiki/Skin:Refreshed) (co-authored): Worked together with 9 other developers to create a clean, modern skin (originally created for Brickimedia)
-  - [Cavendish](https://www.mediawiki.org/wiki/Skin:Cavendish): A port of a MediaWiki skin originally used by wiki.mozilla.org, with MediaWiki 1.35+ support
+  - [Cavendish](https://www.mediawiki.org/wiki/Skin:Cavendish): A port of a MediaWiki skin originally used by wiki.mozilla.org.
+Worked together with 2 other engineers to bring MediaWiki 1.35+ support.
   - [WebPlatform](https://www.mediawiki.org/wiki/Skin:WebPlatform): A port of a MediaWiki skin originally used by the discontinued WebPlatform.org project
   - [RegexBlock](https://github.com/wikimedia/mediawiki-extensions-RegexBlock): Adds a UI for blocking, viewing and unblocking user names and IP addresses using regular expressions
   - [SpamRegex](https://www.mediawiki.org/wiki/Extension:SpamRegex): Adds a UI for filtering unwanted content.
 Allows disabling from page content, edit summaries, and/or page move summaries